magnusvk/counter_culture/README.md

 Product.counter_culture_fix_counts only: [[:subcategory, :category]]
 # will automatically fix counts only on the two-level [:subcategory, :category] relation on Product

+Product.counter_culture_fix_counts column_name: :reviews_count
+# will automatically fix counts only on the :reviews_count column on Product
+# This allows us to skip the columns that have already been processed.
+This is useful after running big DB changes that affect only one counter cache column.

 # :except and :only also accept arrays

 Product.counter_culture_fix_counts verbose: true